 Education Crisis in Kenya

 An overwhelming lack of quality education in Kenya is devastating children, hindering their development, and destroying their dreams for a better future.
 Most rural schools have no electricity or running water, few textbooks, and no technology.
 Student to teacher ratios average 59:1 across the nation, and teachers spend just over 2 hours per day on classroom instruction.
-Harsh corporal punishment techniques remain the standard for maintaining classroom order in most schools.
+Harsh corporal punishment techniques remain commonplace in many schools across Kenya.

 Cornerstone Preparatory Academy began in 2013 with an intentional focus to help end this crisis, beginning with a research-based, innovative school strategically located in Kenya’s Great Rift Valley.
 Beautifully surrounded by mountains and well-resourced, our flagship campus sits between two truck stop towns on the Trans-African highway, in an area plagued by generational poverty.
 Local kids in our school zone suffer numerous challenges, such as fatherlessness, parental substance abuse, high crime rates, sexual and physical abuse, abandonment, and lack of prior schooling.
 Malnutrition, untreated illnesses, and high HIV rates also hinder the progress of children who might otherwise succeed.